stephendov/DANE.V2/about.md

 The steps for analysis are:
 1) Click on the 'Chose File' button to import the file
+2) Click the 'Start Analysis' button
-2) Click on the appropriate button with the locations they wish to compare.
+3) Click on the appropriate button with the locations they wish to compare.